Rottencritics/rottencritic-api/README.md

 ## Installation & Deployment

 The easiest way to start a server for the rottencritic API is via Docker.
+But first the project dependencies have to be installed: `yarn install`

 ### Enironment Setup